-9.1 where there is a difference between LDZ shrinkage, as estimated by the Transporters, and LDZ shrinkage, as estimated by the ISE, the ISE will calculate publish Charge Multiplication Factor to Transporters, Users, and the Authority publish the Independent Shrinkage

-9.2 where the Authority has reviewed the Independent Shrinkage ChargeMultiplication Factor together with all associated information as appropriate, and so validated that it provides a more accurate estimation, the Authority shall approve the Independent Shrinkage ChargeMultiplication Factor for use by the Transporters;

-9.3 for the purpose of 9.2, Transporters must multiply the value of gas that they have estimated to lost as per air calculatio der 3.3 of Section N of the Tran tion Prin
+- 9.1 where there is a difference between LDZ shrinkage, as estimated by the Transporters, and LDZ shrinkage, as estimated by the ISE, the ISE will calculate the Independent Shrinkage Charge to Transporters, Users, and the Authority - 9.2 where the Authority has reviewed the Independent Shrinkage Charge together with all associated information as appropriate, and so validated that it provides a more accurate estimation, the Authority shall approve the Independent Shrinkage Charge for use by the Transporters; - 9.3 Transporters must use the value derived under 9.3 to accurately purchase gas and report this to the Authority and Users - 9.4 To avoid conflating gas purchased under 9.3 with the volumes of gas that are recouped via the SLM by the GNDs as normal, this gas shall be known as ISM Variation Gas (IVG). - 9.5 For the purpose of calculating Unidentified Gas (UIG) volumes, IVG shall be added to Shrinkage, daily-metered allocations and non-daily-metered estimates prior to deducting from the total gas input into the system.

-Document, by the Independent Shrinkage Multiplication Factor

-9.43 Transporters must use the value derived under 9.3 to accurately purchase gas and report this to the Authority and Users

-$9.\underline{45}$ To avoid conflating gas purchased under $9.\underline{34}$ with the volumes of gas that are recouped via the SLM by the GNDs as normal, this gas shall be known as ISM Variation Gas (IVG).

-$9.\underline{56}$ For the purpose of calculating Unidentified Gas (UIG) volumes, IVG shall be added to Shrinkage, daily-metered allocations and non-daily-metered estimates prior to deducting from the total gas input into the system.